AaltoSciComp/scicomp-docs/rse/researchers.rst

 Basic examples
 ~~~~~~~~~~~~~~

+Format could be personal work, lecture, or group seminar followed by a
+hands-on session, for example.

 * Setting up a project in version control with all the features.
 This
   also includes version control of data.
 * Preparing code or data for release and publication